Implant: Complications

 Complications can arise from implant failure.
 Internal rupturing of a breast implant can lead to bacterial infection, for example.

 Under ideal conditions, implants should initiate the desired host response.
-Ideally, the implant should not cause any undesired reaction from neighboring or distant tissues.
+Ideally, the implant should not cause any undesired reaction from neighbouring or distant tissues.
 However, the interaction between the implant and the tissue surrounding the implant can lead to complications.
 The process of implantation of medical devices is subjected to the same complications that other invasive medical procedures can have during or after surgery.
 Common complications include infection, inflammation, and pain.
 Other complications that can occur include risk of rejection from implant-induced coagulation and allergic foreign body response.
 Depending on the type of implant, the complications may vary.

 When the site of an implant becomes infected during or after surgery, the surrounding tissue becomes infected by microorganisms.
 Three main categories of infection can occur after operation.
 Superficial immediate infections are caused by organisms that commonly grow near or on skin.
 The infection usually occurs at the surgical opening.
 Deep immediate infection, the second type, occurs immediately after surgery at the site of the implant.
 Skin-dwelling and airborne bacteria cause deep immediate infection.
 These bacteria enter the body by attaching to the implant's surface prior to implantation.
 Though not common, deep immediate infections can also occur from dormant bacteria from previous infections of the tissue at the implantation site that have been activated from being disturbed during the surgery.
 The last type, late infection, occurs months to years after the implantation of the implant.
 Late infections are caused by dormant blood-borne bacteria attached to the implant prior to implantation.
 The blood-borne bacteria colonize on the implant and eventually get released from it.
 Depending on the type of material used to make the implant, it may be infused with antibiotics to lower the risk of infections during surgery.
 However, only certain types of materials can be infused with antibiotics, the use of antibiotic-infused implants runs the risk of rejection by the patient since the patient may develop a sensitivity to the antibiotic, and the antibiotic may not work on the bacteria.